Pontypool, Caerleon and Newport Railway: Impact on the Monmouthshire Railway and Canal Company

 The opening of the line had a considerable effect on the Monmouthshire Eastern Valley Line, as much business was diverted away from their line.

 The success of the transfer of traffic encouraged the GWR to propose a line connecting Sirhowy and Caerleon.
 The Taff Vale Extension Line was steeply graded and not without difficulty in operation, whereas the Sirhowy route would have easier gradients for the loaded mineral trains from Aberdare and elsewhere.
 It would avoid the use of the upper parts of the Monmouthshire Railway's Eastern Valley altogether; at the time the Monmouthshire company was suffering from a competitive disadvantage due to failure to modernise, and this new move threatened the further loss of a very considerable part of that company's business.
-At first the Monmouthshire opposed the GWR plans in the House of Commons, but the Bill passed nonetheless.
+At first the Monmouthshire opposed the GWR plans in the House of Commons, but the bill passed nonetheless, becoming the Newport, Abergavenny and Hereford Railway (Taff Vale Extension) Act 1853 (16 & 17 Vict. c. clxxviii).
 Seeing the situation clearly now, the Monmouthshire negotiated a 99-year lease of its 51-mile network to the GWR, which was effective from 1 August 1875.
 As well as the railways, the canal network also passed to the GWR: both arms of the original Monmouthshire Canal, except for the northern two miles above Pontymoile, which had been converted to a railway in 1854, and the Brecon and Abergavenny Canal.

 The PC&NR was amalgamated with the GWR on 13 July 1876.